 The Illuminati had many agents involved in the philosophical, political, and military aspects of the American Revolution, and in the early years of the the newly formed United States of America; the most prominent of these was undoubtedly Samuel Adams.
 There were also many Freemasons with such involvement; among these, some of the more prominent were: George Washington, Ethan Allen, Edmund Burke, Benjamin Franklin, William Daws, Paul Revere, Benjamin Tupper, John Paul Jones, and John Hancock

 The French Revolution

-The American Revolution showed the world that nations could be governed without monarchy and provided an example of a nation which had achieved this goal.
+The American Revolution showed the world that nations could be governed without monarchy.
 This ignited the imagination of Europeans, and revolutionary fervor next took hold in France.
 Once again the Illuminati had agents working for revolution.

 Freemasons, however, were more divided in their support, due to the corruption of Freemasonry in Europe by the “nobility,” despite the best efforts of the Illuminati.
 Thus, while there were a number of French Lodges and individual Freemasons which supported the French Revolution, there were also a number of anti-revolutionary “Legitimist” Lodges.